prof3ssorSt3v3/mad9034/docs/assignments/work-week4-1.md

 - Remain neutral
 - Ask questions to better understand their actions
 - Measure performance and subjective metrics like:
-    - Successes
+    - Successes / failures
-    - failures
+    - Confusion
-    - Confusion 4)Frustration
+    - Frustration
     - Emotional reactions
     - Specific steps in the tasks where these occur